 Women and men have raised their voices about injustice for centuries.
-Raise Their Voice was created to join that tradition.
-We’re especially inspired by the words of King Lemuel’s Mother:
+Raise Their Voice was created to join that tradition, inspired by the proverb of King Lemuel’s Mother:

 Speak up for those who cannot speak themselves,